-Study abroad is particularly recommended for classicists, given the field's professional emphasis upon the languages, literatures, and cultures which originated in the Mediterranean world.
-Undergraduate majors in the department frequently travel overseas for a semester or for part of a summer to pursue their studies: the most popular destinations tend to be Italy, Greece, and England.
-Some beginning information about selected programs in these countries is offered here, but the CUAbroad Office (http://cuabroad.cua.edu) can provide more and offer detailed assistance.
+Study abroad is particularly recommended for classicists, given the field's professional emphasis upon the languages, literatures, and cultures that originated in the Mediterranean world.
+Undergraduate majors in our department frequently travel overseas for a semester or for part of a summer to pursue their studies: the most popular destinations tend to be Italy, Greece, and England.
+Some beginning information about the entire process is offered here, but the CUAbroad office (http://cuabroad.cua.edu) can provide even more ideas about destinations and also offers detailed logistical assistance.